 “Knowing the enemy enables you to take the offensive, knowing yourself enables you to stand on the defensive.”
 (Sun Tzu).

 Be careful when going up against Nutanix employees however because most of them are X VMware, v-Experts, or VCDX holders so they are technically very qualified never the less it is this commercial world we live in that would prevent them from saying the whole truth and trigger them into stating cliché statements about their competitors.

 “When the officers are too strong and the common soldiers too weak, the result is COLLAPSE.”
 (Sun Tzu)

-Discrediting one single point that is wrong or misleading (Effective listening is vital to catch those information which almost certainly have been said by opposing partners however small it may be) automatically puts customers in listening mode and tends to undo whatever has been said on Nutanix and VxRail from opposing parties.
+Discrediting one single point that is wrong or misleading (Effective listening is vital in catching information which almost certainly have been said by opposing partners however insignificant it might sound) automatically puts customers in listening mode and tends to undo whatever has been said on Nutanix and VxRail from opposing parties.

 Now that general approach has been laid down, remember not to fall into the same pit hall, do your work intensively, know both technologies, prepare very carefully, listen to your customer and map problems to technical solutions, pitch the story not the product, know your shit and never ever attack opposing vendors (Listen, Understand, Affirm, Acknowledge, then Rebuttal) .

 “It is the rule in war, if ten times the enemy’s strength, surround them; if five times, attack them; if double, be able to divide them; if equal, engage them; if fewer, defend against them; if weaker, be able to avoid them.”(Sun Tzu)